BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This reliance on second-hand information shapes our understanding of the world, as we depend on external observers to provide us with insights and knowledge about various domains that we cannot directly experience or verify ourselves.

 We frequently depend on multiple layers of *second-order observations* or various levels of abstraction.
-Scientific papers serve as a prime example of this.
+Scientific papers serve as a prime example.
 These papers are typically not intended for a general audience but are meant for peers within the specific field of research.
 As a result, the average person often finds them inaccessible.
 Consequently, we turn to science communicators and mass media to distill and present scientific information.